 Decide what you need to be successful and start asking for it:

-• Create a campaign budget that includes costs for event venues, supplies, vendors, printing, advertising, and campaign team salaries.
+• Create a budget that includes costs for event venues, supplies, vendors, printing, advertising, and campaign team salaries.

 • Apply for grants from government public health agencies and nonprofits at the national, state, or local level.
 Check out the resources below for sample grant language.